Timberwolves vs. Spurs odds, prediction, time: 2026 NBA playoff picks, Game 5 best bets from proven model

 How to make Timberwolves vs. Spurs picks

-After simulating each possession of Timberwolves vs. Spurs 10,000 times, the model also says one side of the spread hits well over 50% of the time.
+After simulating each possession of Timberwolves vs. Spurs 10,000 times, the model also says one side of the spread hits more than 50% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Timberwolves vs. Spurs, and which side of the spread hits well over 50% of the time?
+So who wins Timberwolves vs. Spurs, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Timberwolves vs. Spurs spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.